 - An established program that has helped dancers realize their dreams for more than 60 years.

-- A proven curriculum developed by renowned Founding Artistic Director Marcia Dale Weary designed to progress your skills and prepare you for success in the dance world and beyond.
+- A proven curriculum developed by renowned Founder Marcia Dale Weary designed to progress your skills and prepare you for success in the dance world and beyond.

 - Comprehensive training perfecting technique, building physical strength, and developing artistry.

 - Rehearsal process and performance experience that complete your training, taking what you learn in the studio to the stage.

 - An expansive repertory by renowned choreographers, ranging from full-length classical ballets to new works.

 - Multiple performance opportunities, including professionally produced stage productions and in-studio performances.

 - Distinguished faculty with exceptional qualifications and affiliations, including experts in the field, former professional dancers, and choreographers.